 - Secure digital high capacity (SDHC) having more than 2GB up to 32GB capacity

 - Secure digital extended capacity (SDXC) having more than 32GB but up to 2TB capacity.

 SD cards has capabilities to protect your data from erasure or modification and prevent access to your data by unauthorized users.
 For this, you need to use a utility that has the required security feature to password-protect and encrypt your information.
 It is always recommended to use the vendor-provided utility.

 To protect yourself from vulnerabilities of your memory card being compromised, use the following ways:

 Safely erase: In case if you want to plan to sell your SD card or replace low capacity card with high capacity.
 Then make sure to safely erase data if you give it to anyone, data cannot be restored.
-If you want erase SD card data in Android phone, go to “Settings” -> “Storage” -> “Erase SD card”.
+If you want to erase SD card data in Android phone, go to “Settings” -> “Storage” -> “Erase SD card”.
 This will erase and format the SD card in your phone.

-Alternatives: There are few software available as free/paid such as BitLocker and USB Security software for Windows platform.
-Using these software you can encrypt the SD card in Windows.
+Alternatives: There are few software available as free/paid, such as BitLocker and USB Security software for Windows platform.
+Using these software, you can encrypt the SD card in Windows.
 But the encrypted SD card will not work on any mobile devices.